 Sentiment analysis is the process of using computational power to assess the subjective nature of text and to decide if it expresses a positive, negative or neutral sentiment in relation to a specific subject.Summary by The World of Work Project

-Sentiment analysis basically boils down to getting computers to read blocks of text and decide if the blocks say positive, negative or neural things about their subjects.
-There are several different processes that can be used to do this assessment, but they all aim to produce the same thing: a clear understanding of the sentiment of blocks of text.
+Sentiment involves getting computers to read blocks of text and decide if the blocks say positive, negative or neural things about their subjects.
+There are several different processes that can be used to do this assessment.
+That said, they all aim to produce the same thing: a clear understanding of the sentiment of blocks of text.

 The World of Work Project View

-We think that sentiment analysis is fascinating as a subject and that it’s a powerful tool.
-It’s another example of the added insight that computers can bring us as their learning capabilities increase and as we become able to provide them with more and more data points.
+We think that sentiment analysis in the workplace is fascinating as a subject and that it’s a powerful tool.
+It’s another example of the added insight that computers can bring us in the world of work.
+As our data sets increase and as computers become better at learning, we’ll get even better at it.

 That said, we’re not sure that it’s really a good thing to read the text of employees in organizations.
 We’re undecided regarding the ethical acceptability of this.
 We know that sentiment analysis doesn’t need to attribute text to individuals, but we still worry about abuses of power when it comes to reading and analyzing large blocks of text.

 You can listen to any of our podcast episodes on your favorite podcast player via podlink.